-- by setting the Status Register Write Disable (SRWD) bit after driving Write Protect (WP#) signal to the logic low state; - or by driving Write Protect (WP#) signal to the logic low state after setting the Status Register Write Disable (SRWD) bit to a 1.
+- by setting the Status Register Write Disable (SRWD) bit after driving Write Protect (WP#) signal to the logic LOW state: - or by driving Write Protect (WP#) signal to the logic low state after setting the Status Register Write Disable (SRWD) bit to a '1'.

-The only way to release the hardware protection is to pull the Write Protect (WP#) signal to the logic high state.
-If WP# is permanently tied high, hardware protection of the BP bits can never be activated.
+The only way to release the hardware protection is to pull the Write Protect (WP#) signal to the logic HIGH state.
+If WP# is permanently tied HIGH, hardware protection of the BP bits can never be activated.

-Table 45 Block protection modes
+Table 44 Block protection modes

-CDWD SRWD bit Mode Write protection of registers Memory content Protected area Unprotected area 1 1 Software Protected Status and Configuration Registers are Protected Ready to accept 1 0 Writable (if WREN command has set the WEL bit).
-The values in the SRWD, BP2, BP1, and BP0 bits and those in the Configuration Register can be changed Program, Quad Input Program, Sector Erase, and Page Program, Quad Input Program and Sector Erase commands 0 0 0 1 Hardware Protected Status and Configuration Registers are Hardware Write Protected.
+SRWD Mode Memory content WP# Bit Write protection of registers Protected area Unprotected area 1 1 Status and Configuration Registers are Protected Ready to accept 1 0 Software Protected Writable (if WREN command has set the against Page Program, Quad Page Program, Quad Input 0 0 WEL bit).
+The values in the SRWD, BP2, BP1, and BP0 bits and those in the Configuration Register can be changed Input Program, Sector Erase, and Bulk Erase Program and 0 1 Hardware Protected Status and Configuration Registers are Hardware Write Protected.
 The values in the SRWD, BP2, BP1, and BP0 bits and those in the Configuration Register cannot be changed Protected against Page Program, Sector Erase, and Bulk Erase Ready to accept Page Program or Erase commands

 The WRR command has an alternate function of loading the Bank Address Register if the command immediately follows a BRAC command.
-See "Bank register access (BRAC B9h)" on page 79.
+See "Bank register access (BRAC B9h)" on page 88.

-41. The Status Register originally shows 00h when the device is first shipped from Infineon to the customer.
-42. Hardware protection is disabled when Quad Mode is enabled (QUAD bit = 1 in Configuration Register).
-WP# becomes IO2; therefore, it cannot be utilized.
+45. The Status Register originally shows 00h when the device is first shipped from Infineon to the customer.
+46. Hardware protection is disabled when Quad Mode is enabled (QUAD bit = 1 in Configuration Register).
+WP# becomes I/O2; therefore, it cannot be utilized.